 In this course students explore meaningful and unique ways of expressing and discovering their artistic process.
-You will get your hands on all sorts of cool art supplies and technologies for artistic expression.
+You will get your hands on real artist's materials, tools and technologies for artistic expression.
 You will learn to notice how art connects our personal experience to our communities, cultures and histories and you will learn how to talk about your own work and other students' work to build artistic skills and interpretation.
 A list of specific supplies needed for this course will be provided in the first week of class.
 Typical projects may include: sketchbook exploration, drawing and painting techniques, carving, modelling, casting, construction, multimedia, abstraction, realism, architecture or landscape.
 Students are expected to purchase supplies for the class.